India says Quad meeting with Biden, others on Thursday | Law-Order

 - India

+Leaders of the Quad group of countries - the United States, Japan, Australia and India - will hold a previously unannounced online meeting on Thursday, India and Australia said.

-Quad leaders U.S. President Joe Biden, Indian Prime Minister Narendra Modi, Australian Prime Minister Scott Morrison and Japanese Prime Minister Fumio Kishida will hold a virtual meeting on Thursday, New Delhi said.
+U.S. President Joe Biden, Indian Prime Minister Narendra Modi, Australian Prime Minister Scott Morrison and Japanese Prime Minister Fumio Kishida will take part in the meeting, India and Australia said.
+Japan's NHK national broadcaster said the meeting was likely to discuss Russia's invasion of Ukraine and verify coordination among the four partners.

-India's foreign ministry said in a statement the meeting follows their September summit in Washington and that they would "exchange views and assessments about important developments in the Indo-Pacific".
-It was not clear if the Ukraine crisis would be discussed too.
-Among the partners, only India has not condemned the invasion of Ukraine by Russia, the major arms supplier for the Indian military.
+Of the four, only India has not condemned Russia's invasion of Ukraine.
+Russia is the main supplier of arms to the Indian military.
+India's foreign ministry said in a statement the meeting follows a September summit of the Quad leaders in Washington and they would "exchange views and assessments about important developments in the Indo-Pacific".

+It was not immediately clear on whose request the meeting was called.
+None of the Quad countries had flagged it earlier.
+Japanese officials could not immediately confirm the meeting, though Australian Prime Minister Scott Morrison's office did.

 China has denounced the Quad as a Cold War construct and a clique "targeting other countries".